Aalesund-Techschool/shell-scripting/exercises/exercise-3.md

 :pencil2: Open a terminal.

-:book: By default, `bash` will set the current working directory to the value of the global enviroment variable `$HOME`, which will vary by OS:
+:book: By default, `bash` will set the current working directory to the value of the global environment variable `$HOME`, which will vary by OS:

 - Linux: `/home/<username>`
 - macOS and Windows (Git Bash): `/Users/<username>`